Cats need regular dental care, just like humans! Can you image what your teeth and mouth would feel like if you did not have regular teeth cleanings?

 Please monitor your cat for any signs of dental disease and call us right away if you notice any signs of dental disease.
 Your cat may be uncomfortable or in pain.
 Common signs of dental disease in cats include:

-At North Oatlands Animal Hospital, we will perform a thorough dental examination during your cat’s annual wellness exam and will recommend a professional cleaning when needed by your cat.
+At NOAH, we will perform a thorough dental examination during your cat’s annual wellness exam and will recommend a professional cleaning when needed by your cat.

 We place your cat under the safest anesthesia possible and perform a comprehensive oral exam.
 We will check each tooth for mobility, fractures, malocclusion, and periodontal disease.
 We will remove plaque and tartar using hand instruments and power scaling equipment.
 We give your cat’s teeth a thorough ultrasonic cleaning and polishing.